DATAMATH CALCULATOR MUSEUM

-The LED technology started with the Datamath in the year 1972 finshed roughly 5 years later with the TI-57 using same technology as the TI-30.
+The LED technology started with the Datamath in the year 1972 eclipsed roughly 5 years later with the TI-57 using the same technology as the TI-30.

 The gas-discharge displays used in the desktop calculators from Texas Instruments were manufactured by Burroughs.
 Compared with the earlier Nixie tubes these Panaplex™ display use a seven-segment structure instead of the rounded characters.
 The warm, neon-orange glowing gives a very good readability even under high ambient light.

 The Panaplex II shown above uses a hermetically tight sandwich construction filled with neon gas.
 Below the top glass you may recognize the thin and nearly transparent anodes of each digit.
 The cathodes are printed in thickfilm technology with a conductive material direct on the cearmic substrate.
 If a voltage of typically 180 V is applied between a segment and it's cathode the neon gas begins to glow.
 The typical current for a display with 0.55 inch digit height is 2.5 mA.
 Burroughs manufactured displays with heights down to 0.25 inch.

 planar-gas-discharge displays.
 Units of equal character height could be stacked

 horizontally to make any desired message field while maintaining continuous